T. Ras Makonnen

 T. Ras Makonnen (born George Thomas N. Griffiths; c.
-7 October 1909 – 18 December 1983) was a Guyanese-born Pan-African activist of Ethiopian descent.
+7 October 1909 – 18 December 1983) was a Guyanese-born Pan-African activist and journal editor of Ethiopian descent.

 Early life and family

 Makonnen was born George Thomas N. Griffiths in Buxton, British Guiana.
 His paternal grandfather was reputedly born in Tigre, Ethiopia, and was taken to British Guiana by a Scottish miner.
-Makonnen completed his secondary school in Guyana, before leaving in 1927 to study mineralogy in the United States.
+Makonnen completed his secondary school in Guyana, before leaving in 1927 to study mineralogy in the United States of America.

 During the Second Italo-Abyssinian War in 1935, Makonnen changed his name to emphasize his African roots.
 He became an integral part of the Pan-African movement in Britain and collaborated closely with George Padmore, C. L. R. James, Jomo Kenyatta, and others, to organise against the British Empire.
 His children are T'Shai R. Makonnen, Desta Makonnen, Lorenzo Makonnen and Sheba Makonnen.